dpfens/dpfens.github.io/experiment/_posts/2025-11-28-fair-division-goods-part-5.md

 The sophisticated mechanisms we've explored represent different strategies for navigating this complexity.
 They don't eliminate trade-offs; they make trade-offs explicit and manageable.
 They accept that 90% of optimal fairness combined with 90% of optimal efficiency beats 100% of either at the expense of the other.

-{% include components/heading.html heading='What We've Learned: The Synthesis' level=3 %}
+{% include components/heading.html heading='What We\'ve Learned: The Synthesis' level=3 %}

 **There is no universal "best" algorithm.** The right tool depends on: